SystemSpace/Compendium/compendium.rst

 What is the time scale of LFE vs. Life?
    It changes all the time, but about 1 Life second is about 0.3 LFE seconds.

+Does time in LFE seem to pass slower compared to Life or does it just feel the same?
+  It's a relativity thing, it feels about the same there.
+In fact, if anything, a second feels slightly faster.

+So when we're 12 years old in LFE, the 12 years would either feel the same as 12 Life years or slightly faster?
+  Usually faster, the 12 years in general go by fast.

 Is the atomic structure the same?
   Completely different.
 None at all.
 Everything works differently there.